sparsetech/pine/docs/1-tree-construction.md

 """
 ```

+As per the XML specification, Pine supports only the following four entities:

+* `&apos;` (`'`)
+* `&lt;` (`<`)
+* `&gt;` (`>`)
+* `&amp;` (`&`)

 The underlying data structures are the same for both HTML and XML trees.
-Unlike [scala-xml](https://github.com/scala/scala-xml), Pine does not strive to provide a full XML implementation.
+Pine strives for simplicity and performance at the cost of implementing only a subset of XML's features.
+Please refer to [scala-xml](https://github.com/scala/scala-xml) for a more complete implementation.

+At the moment, we are aware of the following parser limitations:

+- The XML header is optional and its attributes are ignored.
+The input is expected to be in UTF-8 regardless of the specified character set.
+- [DTDs](https://docstore.mik.ua/orelly/web2/xhtml/ch15_03.htm) are not supported.
+Therefore, additional entity or element declarations cannot be defined.
+- Processing instructions (other than `<?xml ... ?>`) are not supported
+- CDATA tags are not supported (see issue #37)

 ## Conversion
 Some functions return `Tag[_]` when the tag type cannot be statically determined.
 A more concrete type is useful if you want to access element-specific attributes, like `href` on anchor nodes.
 You can use `as` to convert a tag to its correct type: